1. What’s your story? Where are you from?

 I’m a bit of a cliche when it comes to how I come up with ideas.
 I find a lot of inspiration by just walking around London and observing things..
 I think there’s a lot to be said for getting away from your desk and hanging out with real people.
 Having said that, I do follow some excellent artists like Beeple, weareforeal, Velvet Spectrum and David Mcleod.

 6. What role does art play in your life?
 How does it change the way you view the world?

-Art and design in general is responsible for where I am now, my circle of friends and where I live.
+Art and design, in general, is responsible for where I am now, my circle of friends and where I live.
 When I was younger I had no idea you could make a living from making pictures.
-I’m very fortunate to be able to be able to do something I enjoy as a job – I try not to take it for granted!!
+I’m very fortunate to be able to do something I enjoy as a job – I try not to take it for granted!!

 7. Where did you study?

 I went to University in Rochester in Kent in the south of England.
 It was called Kent Institute of Art and Design (KIAD) when I was there – its since changed its name to the University of the Creative Arts (UCA)

 8. Where do you see yourself in five years?
 Working in an agency?